anteoas/replicant-todomvc/README.md

 npm run build
 ```

-#### Testing
+#### Running the tests

 ```sh
 node out/tests.js
 ```

 This tests business rules and some parts of our tiny framework.
 Since the software under test is free of side effects, we can test it without a browser.
-(The TodoMVC project has end-to-end in-browser tests, which all pass with this example app.)

 ### Running the app in development mode